jinaga/jinaga_com/src/content/posts/hook.md

 title: "Hook"
 ---

+A Jinaga mobile or web app works with local data first.
+The app or PWA works offline.
+When the device comes online, the data synchronizes with the server.

+But that's just the start.
+The developer experience is incredible.

 Imagine coding a mobile app as if the data were already on the device.
 Or writing a web app that loads data from the local store, not the server.
 Imagine not maintaining a REST API.